phax/phoss-directory/README.md

 # PD Client

 The PD client is a small Java library that uses Apache HttpClient to connect to an arbitrary phoss Directory Indexer to perform all the allowed operations (get, create/update, delete).

+**Configuration resolution**

+Note: this is new in v0.9.0.

+The PD client uses the file `application.properties` for configuration.
+The file `pd-client.properties` is also evaluated for backwards-compatibility reasons but with lower priority.

+See https://github.com/phax/ph-commons#ph-config for the new resolution logic.

-The client has its own configuration file that is resolved from one of the following locations (whatever is found first):
+** Configuration file resolution (prior to 0.9.0)** The client has its own configuration file that is resolved from one of the following locations (whatever is found first):
 * A path denoted by the content of the Java system property `peppol.pd.client.properties.path`
 * A path denoted by the content of the Java system property `pd.client.properties.path`